 * Review articles, providing a comprehensive review on a scientific topic

-Revised Version of Manuscript: When the revised version of the manuscript is received it again undergoes peer review process (Whenever necessary).
+Revised Version of Manuscript: When the revised version of the manuscript is received, it again undergoes peer review process (Whenever necessary).

 Typesetting and Proofreading: The author is asked to format the manuscript according to ARPG’s template before it goes into typesetting and proofreading with the publisher.
 The author will receive the paper in PDF produced by ARPG for checking before it is published online.

-Respected authors may submit their manuscripts through online submission system.
+Respected authors may submit their manuscripts through the online submission system.
 For this, they are supposed to follow some easy steps.

 a.
 Go to the desired journal’s webpage.